- How to parallelize test runs

 cypress runcall is based on your CI configuration for the project.

 Labeling these groups in this manner helps up later when we review our test runs in the Cypress Dashboard, as shown below:

-Let’s say you have an application that has a customer facing portal and an administration facing portal.
-You could organize and test these two parts of your application within the same run:
+Let’s say you have an application that has a customer facing portal, guest facing portal and an administration facing portal.
+You could organize and test these three parts of your application within the same run:

 This pattern is especially useful for projects in a monorepo.
 Each segment of the monorepo can be assigned its own group, and larger segments can be parallelized to speed up their testing.

 A CI build ID is used to associate multiple CI machines to one test run.
 This identifier is based on environment variables that are unique to each CI build, and vary based on CI provider.
 Cypress has out-of-the-box support for most of the commonly-used CI providers, so you would typically not need to directly set the CI build ID via the

 Cypress currently uses the following CI environment variables to determine a CI build ID for a test run:

 During parallelization mode or when grouping runs, Cypress will wait for a specified amount of time before completing the test run in case any more relevant work remains.
 This is to compensate for various scenarios where CI machines could be backed-up in a queue.

 This waiting period is called the run completion delay and it begins after the last known CI machine has completed as shown in the diagram below: